30 March 2020

 Background to the 1921 census

-The 1921 census, to be released in January 2022, will be the most informative yet for family historians.
+The 1921 England and Wales census, to be released on 6 January 2022, will be the most informative yet for family historians.
 It was taken on 19 June 1921 and records information on almost 38 million individuals.

 - New information not available on previous census includes: